Know More About ACC Calibration and the recommendation for ACC Calibration Tools

 Does acc calibration calibrate the camera or the sensor?

-Whether the ACC calibrates the sensor or the camera depends on the specific ACC system.
+Whether calibration applies to radar sensors, cameras, or both depends on the specific ACC system design.
 Some ACC systems use radar sensors, while others use a combination of radar sensors and cameras.

 For example, in a system that uses only radar sensors, the calibration process will involve adjusting parameters related to the radar sensor, such as range and speed thresholds.
 In systems that use both radar sensors and cameras, the calibration process may involve adjusting parameters related to the radar and camera, such as detection range, viewing angle, and image processing algorithms.

-Adaptive Cruise Control Calibration Tool is a specialized device or software program calibrating a vehicle's ACC system.
+An Adaptive Cruise Control Calibration Tool is a specialized device or software used to perform ACC system calibration procedures.
 The tool communicates with the ACC system's sensors and control unit to adjust various parameters to ensure optimum performance.

 Diagnostic scan tool: Diagnostic scan tool’s software program communicates with the vehicle's onboard computer to read information about problems with the ACC system.
 Generally, it is calibrated with ADAS equipment.

-Radar alignment tools: These are specialized tools used to align the radar sensors in the ACC system.
-They ensure the sensor is properly positioned and designed for optimum performance.
+Radar alignment tools: These are specialized tools used to align ACC radar sensors according to manufacturer specifications.

 Camera calibration tool: Some ACC systems use cameras to detect and track vehicles ahead.
-Camera calibration tools are used to adjust parameters such as camera detection range and image processing algorithms to ensure accurate and reliable performance.
+Camera calibration tools are used to align cameras and verify calibration parameters according to manufacturer-defined requirements.

 Manufacturer-specific tools: Some automakers provide specialized calibration tools for their ACC systems.
 These tools are designed for use with the manufacturer's system and can provide more accurate and reliable calibrations than generic tools.

-SmartSafe has introduced ADAS equipment designed for both passenger and commercial vehicles, including ACC calibration, for
+SmartSafe provides ADAS calibration equipment for passenger and commercial vehicles that supports ACC calibration procedures.

 Commercial Vehicle ADAS equipment: X-431 ADAS HD。